 Mentoring may include sharing knowledge gained from experience; networking and sharing contacts; problem solving; acting as a sounding board; and boosting self- esteem and self -confidence.

-It may be as simple as a phone call to an ALGWA SA Committee member (see our Committee page) to have a chat.
+It may be as simple as a phone call to an ALGWA SA Committee member (contact details on Committee Members page) to have a chat.